alphagov/verify-local-startup/README.md

 # Local startup

-Repository with useful scripts for creating PKI, building and starting Verify apps
+Repository with useful scripts for creating PKI, building and starting Verify apps with Docker

 ## Before you start